Agentic Large Language Models for Conceptual Systems Engineering and Design: Methods

 \paragraph{Quantitative performance metrics.} We then measure seven concrete metrics (M1–M7) to compare the MAS with the two-agent baseline:

-\begin{itemize} \item M1 (JSON validity): Percentage of DSGs that can be parsed (always 1.0 if DSG exists, 0.0 if parsing fails) \item M2 (requirements coverage): Percentage of system requirements (SR-01 through SR-10) mentioned in the DSG nodes, calculated using regex pattern matching \item M3 (embodiment presence): Percentage of DSG nodes containing a physical embodiment (embodiment field is not empty) \item M4 (code executability): Percentage of Python scripts in DSG nodes that compile and execute successfully (tested via subprocess with --help flag) \item M5 (run completion): Number of experimental runs that completed successfully (count of successful runs out of 5) \item M6 (wall-clock time): Wall time to completion in seconds (measured from first to last snapshot timestamp) \item M7 (graph size): Number of nodes in the final DSG snapshot \end{itemize}
+\begin{itemize} \item M1 (JSON validity): Percentage of DSGs that can be parsed (always 1.0 if DSG exists, 0.0 if parsing fails) \item M2 (requirements coverage): Percentage of system requirements (SR-01 through SR-10) mentioned in DSG node \texttt{linked\_reqs}, computed via strict exact-match regex for the canonical form $\texttt{SR-XX}$ (variants like \texttt{SR01}/\texttt{SR-001} not counted) \item M3 (embodiment presence): Percentage of DSG nodes containing a physical embodiment (embodiment field is not empty) \item M4 (code executability): Percentage of Python scripts in DSG nodes that compile and execute successfully (tested via subprocess with --help flag) \item M5 (run completion): Number of experimental runs that completed successfully (count of successful runs out of 5) \item M6 (wall-clock time): Wall time to completion in seconds (measured from first to last snapshot timestamp) \item M7 (graph size): Number of nodes in the final DSG snapshot \end{itemize}

 Together, these metrics capture both the syntactic robustness of our DSG-based representation (M1–M3) and the execution-level quality of the generated numerical code (M4–M7).
 The above metrics only capture whether the code can run successfully (Level 1), and not whether the generated code is physically accurate or useful (Level 2+).